volvojakobsen/volvojakobsen/README.md

 - 👀 I’m interested in
 learning front end development, computers, cars and motorsports.

+-I have now finished a 2 year course of frontend development at Noroff fagskole, and i am now looking for a job as a frontend developer.

 - 🌱 I’m currently learning **React**

 - 👨‍💻 All of my projects are available at [https://effortless-sawine-1a3c4d.netlify.app/](https://effortless-sawine-1a3c4d.netlify.app/)